CoolCoderCarl/butler/README.md

 ### In order
 **Cleaning**
 `butler.exe --clean /path/to/dir/`
 Clean target dir.
-It is important to close slash.
+It is important to close slashes.

 **Grouping**
 `butler.exe --dir /path/to/dir/`
 Group up files by extensions to new directory named *ALL*.*EXT*.
 For example, you have a lot of *.exe* files, after this command you will have one directory called *ALL.EXE* with all your *.exe* files in it.
-It is important to close slash.
+It is important to close slashes.

 **Archiving**
 `butler.exe --archive /path/to/dir/`
 Create zip archive in current directory for target directory.
-It is important to close slash.
+It is important to close slashes.

 ## Golang version